Secrets of Self-Care

 Choose one thing to work on for the next week.
 Write a goal statement.
-It might sound something like this: "For the next week, I commit to focusing on self-care by exercising for 15 minutes each day."
+Here's an example: "For the next week, I commit to exercising for 15 minutes each day."

 Overcoming Blocks to Self-Care

-Look at the writing assignment again.
+Look at the writing exercise again.
 As you slowly read through your answers, pay close attention to the feelings in your body.
-Do you feel any tension or tightness?
+Do you feel any tension?
 This is resistance.
-Focus on the feelings in your body and name any emotions that come up.
+Focus on the feelings in your body and name the emotions that come up.

-As a child, I was taught to ignore my body and avoid feelings of pleasure and joy.
-I was taught that it's wrong to touch my body, compliment myself, or give myself enough food, rest and play time.
+As a child, I was taught to ignore my body and overwork when I needed more rest and play time.
 I had what Claude Steiner, author of Scripts People Live, calls a joyless script.
-This caused a disconnection from my body and an inability to feel joy.
-I also had a loveless script.
+This is a disconnection from the body and an inability to feel joy.

 Because of these inhibitions, I attracted people who treated me poorly.
-Living in chronic self-denial, which feels like trying to survive on crumbs, just felt normal.
-Even after ridding my life of abusers, it took a while for me to learn how to care for myself.
+Those relationships were like trying to survive on crumbs, which felt normal to me.
+Even after changing my relationships, it took a while to learn how to care for myself.